 This chapter describes the OpenVault commands that are used to perform operator tasks.
 The tasks are divided into normal, everyday operations and those that are performed occasionally, mainly for organizational reasons.
-The sections in this chapter are:
+The sections in this chapter describe the following tasks:

-- Section 5.1 - Section 5.2, page 103
+- Section 5.1, describes daily tasks. - Section 5.2, page 102, describes occasional tasks.